 4 Height of large communication towers based on Gehring et al. (2011).

 Figure 1.
 Posterior distributions for mean flight altitude of American Woodcock (Scolopax minor) flight locations, subdivided by season, age, and sex.
-Density plots represent posterior distributions of parameters, while point intervals represent the medians (points), 50% highest density credible intervals (thick lines), and 95% highest density credible intervals (thin lines) of the posteriors.
+Density plots represent posterior distributions of parameters, while point intervals represent the medians and 95% highest density credible intervals of the posteriors.
+Altitude data were collected using GPS transmitters in the eastern portion of the woodcock’s range from 2020 to 2024.

 Figure 2.
-Distribution of woodcock flight altitudes above ground level compared to the heights of low-rise buildings (red; 47 m), land-based wind turbines (orange; 32–164 m), and large communications towers (yellow; 244 m).
+Distribution of American Woodcock (Scolopax minor) flight altitudes above ground level compared to the heights of low-rise buildings (red; 47 m), land-based wind turbines (orange; 32–164 m), and large communications towers (yellow; 244 m).
 The dark line represents the median flight altitude distribution calculated using the base model, while ribbons represent 50%, 80%, and 95% highest density credible intervals for the distribution.
-We produced these distributions
+We produced these distributions by simulating a log-normal distribution for each posterior value of μf and σf.
+Raw altitude data were collected using GPS transmitters in the eastern portion of the woodcock’s range from 2020 to 2024.

 Discussion

-We found that mean woodcock flight altitudes fell below those typical of most migrating birds during fall (woodcock: 338 m; all birds: 418–491 m) and spring (woodcock: 444 m; all birds: 438–559 m; Horton et al. 2016).
+We found that mean woodcock flight altitudes above ground level fell below those typical of most migrating birds during fall (woodcock: 338 m; all birds: 418–491 m) and spring (woodcock: 444 m; all birds: 438–559 m; Horton et al. 2016).
 This result may be due, in part, to the greater representation of lower altitude flight locations in our data, as 27% of woodcock flight locations fell below the minimum altitude normally observed via weather radar (120 m; Horton et al. 2016).
 However, given preexisting information about woodcock’s high susceptibility to collisions with anthropogenic structures (Mendall and Aldous 1943, Loss et al. 2020) we believe that some portion of this effect is due to a biological difference between the flight altitudes of woodcock and other nocturnal migrants.
 Woodcocks’ unconventional use of low altitudes may be related to morphology, as they have a greater wing loading than 79% of species sampled by Poole (1938), and their wing loading appears to be considerably higher than other birds of comparable size.
 Birds with a higher wing loading than woodcock were generally non-migratory gamebirds or ducks, with the most similar species in terms of wing loading and mass being the non-migratory Rock Pigeon (Columba livia; Poole 1938).
-As high wing loading is speculated to be associated with migratory inefficiency (Bowlin & Wikelski 2008), woodcock may be inefficient fliers and choose lower altitudes as a result (Grilli et al. 2017).
+As high wing loading is speculated to be associated with migratory inefficiency (Bowlin and Wikelski 2008), woodcock may be inefficient fliers and fly at lower altitudes as a result (Grilli et al. 2017).